da-trunk/spring-data-naked/sdn-test-parent/sdn-test-db-parent/sdn-test-db-oracle/README.md

     `docker logs -t -f db`
   1. Test that the DB is now up.
 If this connects to a `SQL>` prompt, it is ready and you may proceed.
 Exit the prompt by typing `quit`.
     `docker exec -it db sqlplus sys/password@//localhost:1521/XEPDB1 as sysdba`
+  1. Create the test user.
-  1. Clone this repo and switch to the root directory of it (`cd discern-ontology-database`).
-Then, use the following process to create a versioned DB in the new docker container.
+  1. Execute the liquibase changesets you built to deploy schema in the new docker container.
       1. Build:
-        `mvn install -DskipTests -D "liquibase.username=test"`
-      1. (Re)-create the user :
-        `mvn liquibase:update -P schema-drop-create,docker`
-      1. Deploy schema:
-        `mvn liquibase:update -P docker -D "liquibase.changeLogFile=master.xml" -D "liquibase.contexts=xe,dev"`
+        `mvn liquibase:update -D "liquibase.changeLogFile=<diffOutput>"`
       1. Tag the schema:
-        `mvn liquibase:tag -P docker -D "liquibase.tag=0" -pl test-database`
+        `mvn liquibase:tag -D "liquibase.tag=0"`